Company-Wide Commission Structures: Making Sales a Team Sport

 Traditional commission-heavy compensation for salespeople does a great job of stoking the competitive flames and egging on sales pros to meet or exceed their targets (too good a job, according to some), but it also makes sales a relatively lonely job.

-Sure, your manager has a vested interest in helping you out and your coworkers probably aren’t monsters – they’ll lend a hand when they can – but as the month winds to a close, it’s easy for a sales person to feel like sales is an individual rather than a team sport.
+Sure, your manager has a vested interest in helping you out and your coworkers probably aren’t monsters – they’ll lend a hand when they can – but as the month winds to a close, it’s easy for a salesperson to feel like sales is an individual rather than a team sport.

 But not at Fishbowl.
 The 100-employee strong, Utah-based software company has a very unusual approach to commissions – every single employee gets one.
 The effect, CEO David Williams told Yesware, is that sales becomes a team sport that the whole company plays together.

-“For salesmen, knowing that the entire company is rooting for them is pretty powerful.
+“For salespeople, knowing that the entire company is rooting for them is pretty powerful.
 You don’t just have this isolated sales team that’s trying to hit their numbers.
 They have a hundred people supporting them in revenue creation,” he says.

 How Does It Work?